kplam624/Stock-Market-Analysis/README.md

 The goal is to create a script using Excel VBA to analyse Stock Market data.

 # Submission
-Within the submission foldier, contains the final iteration of the script along with screenshots of the script being run on an excel file containing mock stock information over 3 years.
+Within the submission folder, contains the final iteration of the script along with screenshots of the script being run on an excel file containing mock stock information over 3 years.

 * With the given excel file, the script creates a summary table with the following:
   * The ticker symbol